TonicAI/tonic_helm_charts/README.md

 ```

 ### Ingress
 The Helm charts include default annotations for internal-facing load balancers for AWS and Azure.
-You can change to your preferred ingress method by modifying [tonic-web-server-service.yaml](tonic-web-server-service.yaml).
+You can change to your preferred ingress method by modifying [tonic-web-server-service.yaml](templates/tonic-web-server-service.yaml).

 ### Resource requests and limits
 Each of the deployment YAML template files contains resource requests and limits.
 In some cases these may need to be modified for your environment.

 ### Other miscellaneous configuration
-Other configuration items are necesary when using and to enable the following functionality.
+Other configuration items are necessary when using and to enable the following functionality.
 The Tonic support team will provide additional information if these apply for your use case.
 - Connecting to an Oracle database as a source and destination
 - Connecting to a Snowflake database as a source and destination
 - Connecting to a Redshift database as a source and destination